Sacred Lotus (Nelumbo nucifera)

 • Plant material quality

-Some people should avoid Sacred Lotus completely.
-Pregnant and breastfeeding women should not use this herb due to limited safety research10.
+Who should avoid Sacred Lotus: Pregnant and breastfeeding women should not use this herb due to limited safety research10.
 Those with asthma, COPD, or other breathing conditions may experience worsened symptoms from smoking.

 Drug interactions need careful consideration.
-Sacred Lotus might affect blood sugar levels, making it risky for diabetics.
-If you take sedatives, anxiety medications, or sleep aids, the herb could strengthen these effects unexpectedly.
+Sacred Lotus might affect blood sugar levels, making it potentially risky for diabetics.
+If you take sedatives, anxiety medications, or sleep aids, the herb could intensify these effects unexpectedly.

 Common side effects include: